HEnquist/realfft/README.md

 Using this library instead of RustFFT directly avoids the need of converting real-valued data to complex before performing a FFT.
 If the length is even, it also enables faster computations by using a complex FFT of half the length.
 It then packs a 2N long real vector into an N long complex vector, which is transformed using a standard FFT.
-It then post-processes the result to give only the first half of the complex spectrum, as an N+1 long complex vector.
+The FFT result is then post-processed to give only the first half of the complex spectrum, as an N+1 long complex vector.

 The iFFT goes through the same steps backwards, to transform an N+1 long complex spectrum to a 2N long real result.